-The goal of the program is to provide ADI communities access to the following training, educational and mentorship resources, with a goal of attracting 25% of attendees from the PTG described above:
+The goal of the program is to provide PTG participants access to the following training, educational and mentorship resources:

 - Access to quarterly training seminars (see seminar content below) - PTG participants will acquire or adapt some of the tools and skills necessary to achieve success as either an entrepreneur or employee within the licensed marijuana industry. - PTG participants will be empowered to better understand and recognize if, and where, their interest within the licensed marijuana industry lies. - PTG participants will have access to guidance and support in the job-seeking process for those looking to gain employment within the industry. - Provide PTG participants open access to expert, proactive, post-seminar mentorship and counseling, an online resource center providing links and information of use to both PTG